TAMUparametric/PPOPT/doc/mpc.rst

     # process constraints
     mpmpc.process_constraints()

 The hardest parts are now over, as this is now just an mpQP (multiparametric Quadratic program) we can solve it with any of the mpQP algorithms offered in ``ppopt``.
 This can be accomplished with the following code.
-Here we are using the combinatorial algorithm, but any of the other algorithms can be access by changing ``mpqp_algorithm.combinatorial``.
+Here we are using the combinatorial algorithm, but any of the other algorithms can be accessed by changing ``mpqp_algorithm.combinatorial`` accordingly.
 On modern computers, this should solve in under a second.

 .. code:: python